|SCHOOL NAME AND ADDRESS||Little Bloxwich C of E VC Primary School|

 Mrs L Prosser

 |Parent Support Advisor||

 |Mrs J. Powell|

 |Mrs K. Dilger|

-Mrs Sedgwick (Principal), Mrs Hunt, Mr Buttery, Mr Walters, Mrs E. Malpass, Mrs Xue., Mrs Hatfield (Senior), Mrs Cordon, Mrs Mayo, Mrs Harper (Senior), Mrs Davies, Mrs S Davenport and Mrs Gear.
+Mrs Sedgwick (Principal), Mrs Hunt, Mr Buttery, Mr Walters, Mrs E. Malpass, Mrs Hatfield (Senior), Mrs Cordon, Mrs Mayo, Mrs Harper (Senior), Mrs Davies, Mrs Gear, Mrs Sheedy, Mrs Books and Mrs Graham

 Mrs A. Vaughan and Mrs H Edwards

 |Vice-Chairman||Mrs S. Humpage|